Jones Fracture and Lisfranc Fracture: Causes, symptoms and treatment options

 What’s the difference between an avulsion fracture and a Jones fracture?

-While an avulsion fracture and a Jones fracture are both fractures of the fifth metatarsal, they are very different types of bone fractures.
+While an avulsion fracture and a Jones fracture are both 5th metatarsal fractures, they are very different types of bone fractures.
 An avulsion fracture occurs at the base of the fifth metatarsal while a Jones fracture occurs in the middle of the bone.

 An avulsion fracture occurs when a small piece of bone attached to a tendon or ligament (this area of bone is called the tuberosity) is pulled from the central part of the bone.
 In an avulsion fracture, your bone moves one way, and your tendon or ligament moves in the opposite direction with a broken chunk of bone in tow.
 This most often happens when you suddenly change direction.
 The condition is also called a dancer’s fracture or pseudo-Jones fracture.